Looking to buy a short sale?

-Every now and then a good deal will come along.
-Many people hear the words "short sale" and routinely think of a seller that is in financial trouble and needing to sell their property fast to avoid further financial problems.
-This is at times the case and can be an opportunity for a buyer to cash in on another's misfortune.
-Alternatively, a lender may consider a short sale even if the seller is current with their mortgage, but property values have declined.
-In these instances the reduced price may in fact be closer to current market values, not below.
+The short answer is "sometimes".
+Most people hear the words "short sale" and automatically think of a seller that is in financial trouble and must sell their property quickly to prevent further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to cash in on another's misfortune.
+More commonly, a lender may consider a short sale even if the seller is current with their mortgage, but property values have depreciated.
+In these cases the reduced price may in fact be consistent with true market values rather than below.

 Are you ready to buy a short sale property?

-- Always do your homework before making any offers.
-Using a qualified REALTOR® from D'Addio Realty to help you research a property will help you make knowledgeable decisions.
-We can help discover to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Locating these facts can help you decide how much to offer.
+- Before you make any purchase offers, do your homework.
+Using a qualified real estate professional from D'Addio Realty to help you research a property will help you make knowledgeable decisions.
+We can help find out to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Obtaining these facts can help you decide how much to offer.

-Hire an agent with short sale knowledge.
-D'Addio Realty can aid you in expediting the transaction and make sure you're protected.
-Don't let inexperience slow down the closing process.
+Get an agent with short sale expertise.
+D'Addio Realty can assist you in expediting the transaction and make sure you're protected.
+Don't permit inexperience to delay the closing process.
 Put my knowledge and experience to work for you.

-- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will generally take longer than a typical real estate transaction.
+- Even in the best of situations and with an experienced real estate agent, buying a short sale property will generally take longer than a typical real estate transaction.
 Be aware that most short sales will not close in the customary 30 days or less.
-Remember that you're not only having to satisfy the seller, but the lender must also agree to the discounted price.
-It's not uncommon that your offer will be sent to a committee for approval, which will add time - sometimes even 2 to 3 months.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the sale terms.
+It's not uncommon that your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.

-- Home protection plans, buyer credits and allowances, and closing cost concessions are typically non-negotiable when buying a short sale.
-The lender is selling the property just the way it is which means the lender isn't going to pay for repairs.
-Make sure to reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At D'Addio Realty, when I write an offer, I will be looking out for your interests first and foremost and will always recommend that you make your offer contingent upon the outcome of the inspections.
+- Home protection plans, buyer credits and allowances, and closing cost concessions are usually not up for negotiation when buying a short sale.
+The lender will be selling the property "as is" which means the lender won't be paying for repairs.
+Be sure you reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
+At D'Addio Realty, when I write an offer, I'm looking out for your interests first and will always advise you to make your offer contingent upon the outcome of the inspections.